 Planning for these interrelated elements will necessitate coordination on the part of County, City, and State agencies charged with the protection of life and property.
 County agencies will continue to coordinate their efforts through mitigation measures and hazard plans aimed at maximizing this protection.

-GOALS, OBJECTIVES AND POLICIES: Seismic Safety and Geologic Hazards the beginning of the Natural Hazards Component of this chapter.
+GOALS, OBJECTIVES AND POLICIES: Seismic Safety and Geologic Hazards

 Goals and Objectives